vzbiven/GDP_map/README.md

 Data was taken from: (https://datahub.io/core/gdp#data)

-The map is interactive and SVG file can be opened in your favorite browser.
+The map is interactive, and SVG file can be opened in your favorite browser.

 ![Screenshot](/map.gif)